jaymakes11/prompts4all/src/content/prompt/analogies-and-comparisons.md

 ---
+id: yzgestppstxec
-dateAdded: "2023-04-20"
+dateAdded: '2023-04-20'
-category: "meta"
+category: meta
 title: Analogies and Comparisons
-prompt: |
+prompt: >
   Explain the concept using analogies or comparisons to make it easier to understand.
 ---